Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models

-Unlike $\gamma$ in the dynamic panel data model for \emph{observed} outcomes in \eqref{eq:dyn-panel}, the coefficient $\gamma^*$ in this model for \emph{potential} outcomes in (\ref{eq:po-linear-model}) has an inherently causal interpretation: it measures how changes in present potential outcomes depend on counterfactual changes in lagged (past) potential outcomes, which depend recursively on the full counterfactual treatment history $d^{t-1}$.
-Note that the structure of Assumption \ref{assn:po-linear-model} also implies the potential outcome parametrization of Assumption \ref{assn:po-treatments}.
+Unlike $\gamma$ in the DPDM for \emph{observed} outcomes in \eqref{eq:dyn-panel}, the coefficient $\gamma^*$ for \emph{potential} outcomes in (\ref{eq:arpo}) has a built-in causal interpretation: it measures how changes in present potential outcomes depend on counterfactual changes in lagged (past) potential outcomes, which depend recursively on the full counterfactual treatment history $d^{t-1}$.

-The following observation connects the linear dynamic panel data model for potential outcomes to the reduced-form model \eqref{eq:dyn-panel} for observed outcomes. \begin{observation} Suppose the data-generating process for potential outcomes satisfies Assumption \ref{assn:po-linear-model}, and the observed outcomes are $Y_{it} = Y_{it} (D_{it})$.
-Then the observed sequence $(D_{it}, Y_{it})$ satisfies \eqref{eq:dyn-panel} with $ (\gamma, \beta, \alpha_i, \theta_t) = (\gamma^*, \beta^*, \alpha_i^*, \theta_t^*) $ and $\varepsilon_{it} = \varepsilon_{it}^* (D_{it})$. \end{observation} This connection is useful because conditions for consistent estimation of the reduced-form, realized outcome model \eqref{eq:dyn-panel} are well-established.
-We focus on the Arellano-Bond \citeyearpar{arellanobond91} GMM estimator, which requires the following set of assumptions on the reduced-form errors $\varepsilon_{it}$:\footnote{ Condition (\ref{eq:orth}) is implicit in the moment condition in \cite{arellanobond91} (Eq.
-(2) in Sec.
-2).}